On the impact of non-local gravity on compact stars: White dwarfs

-In this preliminary analysis, we choose to study the function $f(\phi)$ in Eq.~\eqref{fexp} by computing the magnitude of the coefficient $f_2$ and fixing $f_1$ to the value obtained from solar system tests.
-A typical output of numerically solving the generalized TOV equations \eqref{rr}-\eqref{eq:xiM} for the above EoS is shown in Fig.~\ref{Fig:wd0}, where we display the radial behavior of the pressure, the energy density, the mass function and the field profile for a fiducial value of the coefficient $f_2$ in Eq.~\eqref{fexp}.
+In this preliminary analysis, we choose to study the impact of the distorsion function \eqref{fexp} by varying the magnitude of the coefficient $f_2$ and fixing $f_1$ to the value saturating the solar system constraints.~\footnote{We have explicitly verified that varying $f_1$ within the narrow allowed window $\vert f_1\vert \lesssim 5.7 \times 10^{-6}$ \cite{Koivisto:2008dh} does not significantly alter our results.} The typical output of numerically solving the generalized TOV equations \eqref{rr}-\eqref{eq:xiM} for the above EoS is shown in Fig.~\ref{Fig:wd0}, where we display the radial behavior of the pressure, the energy density, the mass function and the field profile for a fiducial value of the coefficient $f_2$ in Eq.~\eqref{fexp}.
 Note that, as anticipated from dimensional estimates in Section \ref{sec:introduction}, the central value of the $\phi$ field is comparable to the compactness of white dwarfs.
 The scalar field $\phi$ varies monotonically from $1.4\times 10^{-4}$ at the center to $0$ at the surface.
 Such a low central $\phi$ value is related to the fact that GR contributions coming from the generalized TOV equations are negligible when computing the structure of white dwarfs.
 In part, this explains why the internal structure of white dwarfs is still well described within the Newtonian approximation.
-The mass-radius relation obtained for different $f_2$ values is further depicted in Fig.~\ref{Fig:wd}, clearly illustrating that large values of this parameter seem to be acceptable within the current uncertainties.
-Although a more detailed study could lead to a more accurate constraint, this straightforward model is already able to establish a bound $-600 \lesssim f_2\lesssim 80 $.
-This estimate could be additionally improved by accounting for leading-order Coulomb corrections at the level of the EoS \cite{Salpeter:1961zz,1961ApJ...134..683H} or by taking into account the specific temperature dependence of each star via numerical simulations \cite{Panei:1999ji}.
-Since we do not expect these modifications to alter the qualitative picture described above, we postpone the detailed study of this issue to a future work.
+The mass-radius relation obtained for different $f_2$ values is further depicted in Fig.~\ref{Fig:wd} and compared, for illustration purposes, with the cooler end of white dwarfs stars ($T < 20.000$ K), for which the mass-to-radius profile is less sensitive to temperature/core effects \cite{Barstow}.
+As clearly illustrated here, large values $f_2\sim {\cal O}(100)$ are \textit{a priori} acceptable within the current uncertainties.
+The robustness of the precise window $-600 \lesssim f_2\lesssim 80$ following this data comparison should be, however, taken with care, given the potential degeneracies of the $f_2$ parameter with temperature corrections not explicitly accounted for in our analysis.
+In particular, and as shown explicitly in Ref.~\cite{Parsons_2017}, positive variations of the stellar temperature could shift the theoretical prediction for the radius at a given mass $M$ to higher values with respect to the observational error bars, opening the possibility of obtaining the same $M$-$R$ relation with negative variations of $f_2$.
+Additionally, one should expect potential bias effects related to our specific choice of the polytropic index in Eq.~\eqref{EoSWD}, which is known to vary from star to star and to be potentially degenerated with the parameters controlling the deviations from the standard Poisson equation \cite{2018JCAP...05..028S}.
+Since we are mainly interested in a qualitative rather than quantitative description of the impact of nonlocalities in compact stars, we will postpone the analysis of these systematic effects and other related improvements such as the inclusion of leading-order Coulomb corrections \cite{Salpeter:1961zz,1961ApJ...134..683H} or the proper modelization of the envelope thickness and core composition \cite{2018JCAP...05..028S} to future work.